 These include sea cucumbers, parrotfish, pufferfish, damselfish, angelfish, trumpet fish, moray eels, among many others, that can easily be spotted through the water, or, if you want to appreciate them up close you might be able to find someone to rent you scuba diving gear.

 From the last days of November to mid-March you'll be able to see and photograph up to four different species of sea turtles plus humpback whales, manta rays and dolphins.

 Majahuitas beach is next to the Tuito jungle, between the town of Quimixto and the fishing village of Yelapa, so you will not only find fish of all colors, but also a large number of birds that fly over the site constantly.
 It is also rich in palm trees and all kinds of wildlife.

-Being a virgin beach located in the southern part of Banderas Bay it is the best place if you enjoy nature, swimming, sunbathing, hikes and other eco-activities.
+Being a virgin beach located in the southern part of Banderas Bay is the best place if you enjoy nature, swimming, sunbathing, hikes and other eco-activities.

 In its day, it is one of the few real environmentally friendly hotels in the area.
-It uses renewable solar energy to power the rooms and common areas, they recycle the plastic, aluminum and glass and keep the gardens nourished using compost, and other green practices.
+It used renewable solar energy to power the rooms and common areas, they recycle the plastic, aluminum and glass and keep the gardens nourished using compost, and other green practices.

 Now the Chacala Indigenous Community has lent the land concession to Vallarta Adventures and there no longer is a place to overnight on this beach.